Development of numerical methods for nonlinear hybrid stochastic functional differential equations with infinite delay: Exponential stability

-\end{itemize} Here $C$ is a positive constant independent of $k$ and $t$. \end{theorem}
+\end{itemize} Here $C $ is a positive constant independent of $k$ and $t$. \end{theorem}

-\begin{proof} $(\romannumeral1)$ We provide only the proof of the exponential stability of $x^k(t)$ to emphasize that the Lyapunov exponent is independent of $k$.
-The exponential stability of $x(t)$ can be proved using the same argument.
+\begin{proof} $(\romannumeral1)$ To emphasize that the Lyapunov exponent is independent of $k$, we provide only the proof of the exponential stability of $x^k(t)$.
+The exponential stability of $x(t)$ follows using the same argument.
 For any $k \ge 1$ and $\w_2 \in \W_2$, consider the following equation

 with initial data $x^{k,\w_2}_0=\xi$ and $\o^{\w_2}(0)=i_0$.
 Applying It$\hat{\text{o}}$'s formula, Assumption \ref{a5.2} and the definition of $\pi_k$, we obtain that

 where